sdvinov/URL-Shortener/README.md

 ### URLS
 #### POST localhost:3000/api/v1/url

 Use **POST** method to send the link you want to shorten.
 At this point, `link` is not validated in any way, so it can be pretty much anything.
 It is expected that you pass the link in the `link` field.
-Use `userID` field to add user ID to identify which user created that link.
+Use `userID` field to identify which user created that link. **GET localhost:3000/api/v1/users/:id** will display links created by this user.

 Result will look somewhat similar to this:
 ```json